6 tips for creating emails in Figma

 First, make sure that your artboard is an auto layout format and, second, your layers should be named after MJML components.

 Ready to get started?
-Sign up to Cannoli here.
+Order now.

 More from Scalero